Fix: League of Legends sound not working

 League of Legends is one of the most popular MOBA games in the world, with millions of players.
 Although the game is pretty stable, such a massive title, especially being an online multiplayer game, can’t go without its fair share of issues.

 One of the most common issues LOL players confront is the problem with sound.
-The experience surely isn’t same without hearing in-game sounds, and especially when you need to talk with your teammates on the voice chat.
-So, if you’re experiencing sound issues, you’ll need to address them as soon as possible, in order to be able to play the game normally, and enjoy the full experience.
+The experience surely isn’t the same without hearing in-game sounds, and especially when you need to talk with your teammates on the voice chat.
+So, if you’re experiencing sound issues, you’ll need to address them as soon as possible, in order to be able to play the game normally and enjoy the full experience.

 So, we’ve prepared a couple of solutions, that might come in handy if you’re experiencing sound issues while playing League of Legends.
 So, if this is your problem, we highly recommend reading this article.

 How to fix sound issues in League of Legends

 - Make sure you’re using a correct audio channel

 - Make sure in-game sound is enabled

 1. Make sure you’re using a correct audio channel